Fewshot learning on global multimodal embeddings for earth observation tasks: Data and downstream tasks

 \section{Data and downstream tasks}

 \paragraph{Input modalities}

-We use three modalities for input data, taking observations during the first three months of 2020.
+We use three modalities for input data, taking observations during the first three months of 2020, obtained from the Sentinel-1 and Sentinel-2 ESA missions.
+Sentinel-1 is a Synthetic Aperture Radar (SAR) sensor, for which we use amplitude and coherence, whereas Sentinel-2 is an optical satellite.
+The intuition here is that both missions complement each other, offering different perspectives on the same earth features which are necessarily correlated.
 For each AOI (see below) we built a grid containing tiles (image chips) of size 448m $\times$ 448m.
 For Sentinel-2 optical data (\texttt{s2rgbm}) we use only the three RGB channels which we average per month (thus, 9 channels).
-For Sentinel-1 amplitude (\texttt{s1grdm}) we use the vv and vh polarizations, plus their logarithmic difference, taking also their average per month (thus, 9 channels).
+For Sentinel-1 SAR amplitude (\texttt{s1grdm}) we use the vv and vh polarizations, plus their logarithmic difference, taking also their average per month (thus, 9 channels).
 Both Sentinel-2 and Sentinel-1 amplitude were tiled from Google Earth Engine using \texttt{geetiles}\footnote{\url{https://github.com/rramosp/geetiles}} which provides a 10m resolution and thus each chip is 448x448 pixels.
 We obtained Sentinel-1 interferometric coherence (\texttt{gunw}) from ARIA Sentinel-1 Geocoded Unwrapped Interferograms database \cite{buzzanga2020toward} as available through Alaska's Satellite Facility\footnote{\url{https://asf.alaska.edu/data-sets/derived-data-sets/sentinel-1-interferograms/}}, using \texttt{sartiles}\footnote{\url{https://github.com/rramosp/sartiles}}.
 Since interferometric coherence is built using pairs of Sentinel-1 observations we selected the pairs available whose second observation was within 2020Q1 and the first one at most 48 days before.
 Thus, we have a potentially variable number of channels in each tile, depending on the number of interferometric pairs which could be formed.
 Its resolution is around 90m per pixel, and we upsample the image chips to match the 448x448 pixel size of \texttt{s1grdm} and \texttt{s2rgbm}.

 \paragraph{Areas of Interest}

 We defined five AOIs covering regions in Conterminous United States (CONUS, 167K image chips), South America (83K chips), Pakistan and India (Pakin, 147K chips), China (285K chips) and the Middle East (163K chips), as illustrated in Fig. \ref{fig:aois}.
 The AOIs extent is determined by the 2020 coverage of the \texttt{gunw} dataset.
 Observe that we do geographical aware splits into train (60\%), validation (20\%) and test (20\%) to avoid as much as possible data leakage from contiguous image chips being in different splits.